amiaopensource/An_Archivists_Guide_To_Matroska/chapters.md

 Looking at the output, we can see that the ID for samplePBCore.xml is *1*.

-We can now use mkvextract to extract the specific attachment using the following string
+We can now use mkvextract to extract the specific attachment using the following command

 ```
 mkvextract attachments chapters_test_pbcore.mkv 1:samplePBCore_Extracted.xml